gabrielesh/collectionbuilder-workshop/intro-github.md

 Once added your collaborator will receive an email with the invitation to join your repository.
 They will have to confirm the invitation before being added!

+## Step 10.
+Download our sample project metadata and images.

+1. You can download the sample materials for our project using [this link](https://downgit.github.io/#/home?url=https://github.com/learn-static/collectionbuilder-workshop/tree/main/student_materials) generated via [DownGit](https://downgit.github.io/#/home).
+(If you are curious, the sample materials are in the **student_resources** folder of [this GitHub repository](https://github.com/learn-static/collectionbuilder-workshop).
+We use DownGit so you don't have to download the entire repository to access just these files.)  |
+2. Upload the images to the images folder.
+4. Import metadata to Google Sheets and explore it.
+Then upload the metadata.
+5. Update _config.yml to direct the project to your new metadata file, senjafuda-metadata.csv